 Outside organizations recognize Mayo Clinic breast cancer specialists through accreditations, grants and rankings:

-• Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+- Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

-• Mayo Clinic's campus in Florida is accredited by the American College of Surgeons' National Accreditation Program for Breast Centers.
+- Mayo Clinic is accredited by the American College of Surgeons.

-• Mayo Clinic is one of a select group of medical centers in the United States to be recognized as a Specialized Program of Research Excellence (SPORE) for breast cancer research, funded by the National Cancer Institute.
+- Mayo Clinic is one of a select group of medical centers in the United States to be recognized as a Specialized Program of Research Excellence, or SPORE, for breast cancer research, funded by the National Cancer Institute.
 Such highly competitive grants are earned by institutions that show excellence in research projects with the potential to improve patient care.

 Mayo Clinic fosters a robust research environment in which scientific expertise is combined with clinical insights to create solutions for unmet patient needs.
-The unrelenting focus of our clinician-researchers and scientists results in advancements in the diagnosis and treatment of breast cancer and other breast conditions.
+The unrelenting focus of our physician-researchers and other scientists results in advancements in the diagnosis and treatment of breast cancer and other breast conditions.

 Our breast research is improving lives by:

-• Developing measles virus-based immunovirotherapy to treat metastatic breast cancer
+- Developing measles virus-based immune therapy to treat metastatic breast cancer.

 Mayo Clinic Breast Cancer SPORE

-Also backed by NCI funding within Mayo Clinic Comprehensive Cancer Center, the Mayo Clinic Breast Cancer SPORE supports translational breast cancer research that can be quickly applied to clinical practice so that patients have access to better treatment options and care.
-The SPORE also funds innovative research projects for rising investigators.
+The Breast Cancer Specialized Program of Research Emphasis (SPORE) supports translational breast cancer research that can be quickly applied to clinical practice.
+Its goal is to give patients access to better treatment options and care.
+The breast cancer SPORE also funds innovative research projects for rising investigators.
+It's backed by NCI funding within Mayo Clinic Comprehensive Cancer Center.

 Mayo Mammography Health Study

-The Mayo Mammography Health Study at Mayo Clinic is a breast cancer research study whose goal is to identify features on mammograms that can be used to help detect which people are at high risk of developing breast cancer.
+The Mayo Mammography Health Study at Mayo Clinic is a breast cancer research study with the goal of identifying features on mammograms that can be used to help detect which people are at high risk of developing breast cancer.

 Clinical trials

-Mayo Clinic researchers are involved in studies to evaluate potential treatments (clinical trials) for many conditions and treatments, including breast cancer, chemotherapy, hormonal treatments, targeted biological therapies, radiation therapy, prevention of breast cancer, management of hot flashes, and treatment-related fatigue, nausea and cognitive dysfunction.
-They carry out hundreds of clinical trials in all phases.
+Mayo Clinic researchers are involved in studies to evaluate potential treatments for many conditions and treatments, including breast cancer, chemotherapy, hormonal treatments, targeted biological therapies, radiation therapy, prevention of breast cancer, management of hot flashes, and treatment-related fatigue, nausea and cognitive dysfunction.
+These types of studies are called clinical trials.
+Our researchers carry out hundreds of clinical trials in all phases.

 You may have the opportunity to participate in clinical trials, whether you're newly diagnosed with breast cancer or living with recurrent or advanced breast cancer.
-Ask your doctor about clinical trials that might be right for you.
+Ask your healthcare professional about clinical trials that might be right for you.

 Learn more about clinical trials at Mayo Clinic.